Warm & Cozy Chocolate Gift Basket

 - Ghirardelli holiday chocolate squares

-- Snowflake ornament (two for $1 at Dollar Tree)
+- Snowflake ornament (got mine at two for $1 at Dollar Tree)

 - Mug (also from Dollar Tree)